tenjava-2014/official-rules/README.md

   * Plugins should not 100% rely on the use of a resource pack.
 Packs should exist only to add to the experience.
   * We will judge your plugin primarily with your resource pack (but may disable it to check the above point).
   * Resource packs should be uploaded under the releases section of your repository as a ZIP file.
 Packs must be made solely in the timeslot.
-  * Since the focus for ten.java is your idea and code, we are **allowing the use of external assets** as long as the creator's license enables you to use them.
+  * Since the focus for ten.java is your idea and code, we are **allowing the use of external assets only in resource packs** as long as the creator's license enables you to use them.
 Block model changes are not possible in 1.7.x so assets include sounds, textures, music, fonts etc.
   * Bear in mind that we are not judging your use of a resource pack and they should solely be used to add to the experience.

 Compilation